 Conduct an Interview

 Before hiring a trademark lawyer, you should meet in person and conduct an interview.
 This is someone that you will have to entrust with private details about your business, so you should make sure that you like and trust the lawyer you plan to hire.
 During the interview process, you will need to ask for references and check on their licensure and track record.
-Find out if they’ve had great successes with getting trademarks approved for businesses and what businesses they have helped in the past.
+Find out if they’ve had great success with getting trademarks approved for businesses and what businesses they have helped in the past.
 You can also do research on the attorneys that you’re interested in using the USPTO website, using the TESS database.
 You can search for the trademarks that have been registered and the attorneys that processed the applications on behalf of the business.
 The search is done by first and last name.
 You should consider interviewing multiple trademark attorneys before settling with one.

 Local Trademark Lawyers

 As mentioned, working with a local lawyer will build trust, but it’s also good from another standpoint.
 Since each state has varying laws behind trademarking, hiring a local attorney will know the regulations of your state.
 A local attorney is also reasonable if your business is on a local level.
 If you operate nationally or regionally, then this is less important.
-There are three levels of trademarking – state, federal and common law.
+There are three levels of trademarking – state, federal, and common law.
 Ask the attorneys that you’re interviewing whether they are familiar with and have worked with all three areas in the past.

 Finding a trademark lawyer shouldn’t be difficult.
 The Yellow Pages and the Internet will connect you with a multitude of attorneys that are readily at your disposal.
 You can also use Groupon to find deals on supplies and clothing for your case and trial (if there is one).
 Some of the merchants featured on Groupon include ASOS and Saks Fifth Avenue.